CityScope/CS_CityScoPy/README.md

 ### [=> Download latest release here <=](https://github.com/CityScope/CS_Scanner_Python/releases/)

-## Table Initiation, Scanning & Networking Module for MIT CityScope Project in Python
+## A tool for bootstrapping, scanning and networking MIT CityScope Projects in Python

+CityScoPy is the main component of an interactive MIT CityScope table.
-CityScoPy is a tool for initiating a CityScope instance for any arbitrary geolocated area in the world.
+It is used for initiating and later run a interactive CityScope instance in any arbitrary geolocated area in the world.
 CityScoPy can create a GeoJSON grid, capture, key-stone, scan and send uniquely tagged arrays of 2-dimension physical bricks.
-This is the main compom MIT CityScope.

 ---